 Fix #7: Disable UAC.

 UAC is a Microsoft security tool that helps prevent intrusion of malicious software.
 It is not full-fledged anti-malware or an antivirus, but it does notify of changes that are about to be made to the computer.
-For troubleshooting application problems, temporarily disabling UAC may help pinpoint the problem or relieve the issue.
-Be sure to restore this security setting as soon as the issue is resolved.
+Disabling UAC is generally not recommended as it may reduce your system’s security.
+However, for troubleshooting specific application problems, temporarily disabling UAC may be necessary.
+Be sure to restore this security setting as soon as the issue is resolved, and consult professional guidance if you are uncertain.

 To turn off UAC: